Materials-Consortia/ontology/README.md

 # ontology
-Repository a collaborative effort towards a standard ontology relevant for materials databases
+Repository for a collaborative effort towards a standard ontology relevant for materials databases